-The NT Coastal Line Fishery extends seaward from the high water mark to 15 nm from the low water mark and primarily targets Black Jewfish (Protonibea diacanthus) using hook and line gear.
-The fishery is divided into two fishing zones.
-The Western Zone extends from Vashon Head on Cobourg Peninsula to the Western Australia border and the Eastern Zone extends from Vashon Head to the Queensland border.
-Most fishing activity is concentrated around rocky reefs within 150 km of Darwin.
+The NT Coastal Line Fishery extends seaward from the high water mark to 15 nm from the low water mark and primarily targets Black Jewfish (Protonibea diacanthus) and reef species using hook and line gear.
+The fishery spans the entire NT coastline and is managed as two fishing zones.
+The Western Zone extends from the Western Australia border to Vashon Head on Cobourg Peninsula at the point of latitude 11° 07.516' South, longitude 131°59.650' East.
+The Eastern Zone extends from the same point on Vashon Head to the Queensland border.
+Most fishing activity is concentrated around rocky reefs in the Western Zone, within 150 km of Darwin.
+To a lesser extent, fishing activity is also relatively high around other popular coastal locations, such as Nhulunbuy and Borroloola (King Ash Bay).

 Licensees are permitted to use several gear types.
 Rod and line, hand lines, cast nets (for bait only), scoop nets or gaffs can be used throughout the fishery.
-Droplines and a maximum of five fish traps may also be used beyond 2 nm from the coast.
+Drop-lines and a maximum of five fish traps may also be used beyond 2 nm from the coast.
 However, fish traps can only be used in the Eastern Zone of the fishery.
 A maximum of five hooks may be fitted to hand lines and rod and line gear.
-Droplines may be rigged with a minimum of six and a maximum of 40 hooks.
-Fish traps and droplines comprise less than 7 per cent of the total catch by licensees.
+Drop-lines may be rigged with a minimum of six and a maximum of 40 hooks.
+Fish traps and drop-lines comprise less than 7% of the total catch by licensees.

-A total of 139 tonnes (t) of fishes were harvested by Coastal Line Fishery licensees in 2015, with Black Jewfish and Golden Snapper forming most of the harvest (91 per cent and 2.5 per cent, respectively).
-Grass Emperor (Lethrinus lentjan) and cods were the only byproduct species taken in any significant quantity (1.7 per cent and 1.5 per cent of the respective harvest).
-No bycatch was reported in this fishery during 2015.
-The total value of the catch in this fishery is estimated at \$1.5 million.
+Coastal Line Fishery licensees harvested 156 tonnes (t) of fish in 2016, with Black Jewfish and Golden Snapper forming most of the harvest (97% and 1.2%, respectively).
+Red snapper and cods were the main byproduct species taken in any significant quantity (0.35%).
+No bycatch was reported in this fishery in 2016.
+The total value of the catch in this fishery is estimated at \$1.31 million.

-Recreational anglers and FTO clients predominantly use rod and line gear to target the same reefassociated species as licensees, often at the same location.
+Recreational anglers and FTO clients predominantly use rod and line gear to target the same reef-associated species as licensees, often at the same location.
 The harvest by these groups is constrained through the use of personal possession limits.

 Snappers of the genus Lutjanus account for almost one in four of all fishes caught by recreational fishers in the NT.
-The retention rate of different species encountered during recreational reef fishing varies markedly, from around 75 per cent for snappers, emperors (Family Lethrinidae) and Black Jewfish to less than 5 per cent for catfish (Family Ariidae) and sharks (primarily Family Carcharhinidae).
-Reef fishing constitutes around 40 per cent of all fishing effort (in hours) expended by FTO clients.
+The retention rate of different species encountered during recreational reef fishing varies markedly, from around 75% for snappers, emperors (Family Lethrinidae) and Black Jewfish to less than 5% for catfish (Family Ariidae) and sharks (primarily Family Carcharhinidae)2.
+Reef fishing constitutes around 40% of all fishing effort (in hours) expended by FTO clients.
 The catch composition and retention rate of reef fishes by FTO clients is similar to that of recreational fishers.

-Forty five per cent of all fishing events by Indigenous fishers in the NT involve line fishing, with most of this effort (93 per cent) concentrated onshore.
-Less than 2 per cent of the fishes caught by Indigenous fishers are released, as fishing is undertaken as a subsistence activity.
+Forty five percent of all fishing events by Aboriginal fishers in the NT involve line fishing, with most of this effort (93%) concentrated onshore.
+Less than 2% of the fishes caught by Aboriginal fishers are released, as fishing is undertaken as a subsistence activity3.

 Coastal Line Fishery licensees, recreational fishers and FTO clients are all capable of exerting substantial impacts on reef-associated species and recent sustainability concerns have led to the development of new management controls on the harvest of these species.
+This includes the establishment of five protection areas in the Western Zone where no fishing is allowed, including Charles Point and Lorna Shoal.